Glasstap Home Log In Trainers' Library Trainers' Images Trainers' Talk NEW: Trainers' Blogs Free Stuff

 We’ve also included additional notes in the agenda to help you deliver a well constructed and coherent learning intervention.

-This course outline has been designed for use with staff at all levels and is intended to help participants identify how to make the best use of time – and any habits they might need to break!
+This course has been designed for use with staff at all levels and is intended to help participants identify how to make the best use of time – and any habits they might need to break!

 You may also want to ensure that refreshments are available throughout the course and that there is sufficient space in the main training room for all participants to be comfortable.